GB News Launching Four New Political Programmes

 “In many ways September will be the real launch of GB News.
 There has been a complete overhaul.
 Treat the prior two months as a test run.”

-Although Guido hears the ‘more newsroomlike’ replacement studio will take a while longer to be built…
+Although Guido hears the ‘more newsroom-like’ replacement studio will take a while longer to be built…